Egypt's army chief turns on the president who promoted him

 Some liberals were initially wary of Sisi, especially after remarks he made defending the army's practice - later disavowed - of conducting "virginity tests" on female protesters who complained of abuse.

-Nevertheless, the army under Sisi has continued to enjoy widespread support in the country, arguably the only institution that has such favour.
+Nevertheless, the army under Sisi has continued to enjoy widespread support in the country, arguably the only institution that has such favor.

 Sisi has carefully nurtured public support for the army in recent days, sending aircraft to drop thousands of Egyptian flags on crowds of cheering protesters in Cairo's Tahrir Square.